jatofg/nawa/docs/environment.md

 For an example concerning the usage of the request path, see `examples/multipage.cpp`.

-The function `connection.request.env.getAcceptLanguages()`
-(`nawa::Request::Env::getAcceptLanguages()`) returns a vector containing all languages accepted by the client (as strings in the format used by their web browser).
-This might be useful for internationalization.
-**Does not work yet when using the HTTP request handler.**

-Other environment variables can be accessed as strings by using the `[]` operator.
-For example, to access the server hostname, use `connection.request.env["HOST"]`.
+Other environment variables and request headers can be accessed as strings by using the `[]` operator.
+For example, to access the server hostname, use `connection.request.env["host"]`.
 In the following section, you'll find the full list of environment variables that can be accessed this way.

 ### List of environment variables